-shopping Chili pepper - all 3 varieties
+shopping Chili pepper - two varieties

 Chili pepper (NM), powder image